reaqtive/reaqtor/Reaqtive/Core/Reaqtive.Linq/README.md

 ISubscription sub = obs.Subscribe(obv);
 ```

 In regular Rx, the equivalent code using `Observable` rather than `Subscribable` would suffice to kick off a timer, apply the filter and projection, and see results getting printed by the observer.
 In Reaqtive, the resulting `ISubscription` is not yet active and needs additional steps to kick off the computation.
-At a minimum, there are two steps that are needed:
+At a minimum, there are three steps that are needed:

+* Use `Subscribe` to connect the operator to its source(s), if any.
 * Distribute operator context to the operators through the `SetContext(IOperatorContext)` method.
 * Call `Start` on the operators to kick off the flow of events.

-If the subscription were to be recovered from existing persisted runtime state, an additional `LoadState` phase would be inserted between the two phases above.
-The simplest way to perform the `SetContext` and `Start` operations is by using the `SubscriptionInitializeVisitor.Initialize(ISubscription, IOperatorContext)` method.
+If the subscription were to be recovered from existing persisted runtime state, an additional `LoadState` phase would be inserted between the last two phases above.
+The simplest way to perform the `Subscribe`, `SetContext`, and `Start` operations is by using the `SubscriptionInitializeVisitor.Initialize(ISubscription, IOperatorContext)` method.
 To do so, we need to first create an operator context, which can be done by instantiating `OperatorContext`:

 ```csharp
 public class OperatorContext : IOperatorContext